Skip to main content

 Surveillance for brucellosis across Wyoming, Idaho, and Montana has largely relied on collection of samples from hunter harvested animals.
 Due to difficulties in obtaining a large enough sample size from harvested elk in Montana, since 2011, FWP has embarked on a surveillance and research project that involves capturing, testing, and radio collaring elk from areas on the edge of the known distribution of brucellosis.

-In the winter of 2022/2023, FWP embarked on its thirteenth year of targeted brucellosis surveillance and research in southwestern Montana.
-One hundred and forty-nine adult cow elk were captured in the eastern Pioneer Mountains in HD331 and HD329.
+In the winter of 2023/2024, FWP embarked on its fourteenth year of targeted brucellosis surveillance and research in southwestern Montana.
+One hundred and twenty-two adult cow elk were captured in the Highland Mountains south of Butte in HD340.
 All elk tested negative for exposure to brucellosis.
 Thirty cow elk received GPS collars to enhance our understanding of elk movement patterns, evaluate the risk elk may pose for brucellosis transmission to cattle or other elk, and improve overall elk population management.
-In January 2024 FWP is planning to capture up to 130 adult cow elk in the Highland Mountains for continued brucellosis surveillance.
+In January 2025 FWP is planning to capture 100 adult cow elk in the Southern Crazy Mountains northwest of Big Timber for continued brucellosis surveillance.

 Annual Reports